japila-books/spark-sql-internals/docs/physical-operators/AdaptiveSparkPlanExec.md

 `AdaptiveSparkPlanExec` is created when:

-* [InsertAdaptiveSparkPlan](../adaptive-query-execution/InsertAdaptiveSparkPlan.md) physical optimisation is executed
+* [InsertAdaptiveSparkPlan](../physical-optimizations/InsertAdaptiveSparkPlan.md) physical optimization is executed

 ### <span id="inputPlan"> Input Physical Plan

 `AdaptiveSparkPlanExec` is given a [SparkPlan](SparkPlan.md) when [created](#creating-instance).

-The `SparkPlan` is determined when [PlanAdaptiveDynamicPruningFilters](../adaptive-query-execution/PlanAdaptiveDynamicPruningFilters.md) adaptive physical optimization is executed and can be one of the following:
+The `SparkPlan` is determined when [PlanAdaptiveDynamicPruningFilters](../physical-optimizations/PlanAdaptiveDynamicPruningFilters.md) adaptive physical optimization is executed and can be one of the following:

 * [BroadcastExchangeExec](BroadcastExchangeExec.md) physical operator (with [spark.sql.exchange.reuse](../configuration-properties.md#spark.sql.exchange.reuse) configuration property enabled)
 * Planned [Aggregate](../logical-operators/Aggregate.md) logical operator (otherwise)